clamburger/ubersite-lite/docs/questionnaire.md

-# Questionnaire Format
+# Questionnaire Specification

+This document details how questionnaires are stored in the database.
+It's recommended to use the editor rather than editing the JSON manually, as it's significantly easier and less prone to error.

-A questionnaire is a JSON object containing a list of pages.
+At the top level, a questionnaire is a JSON object containing a list of pages.

 ## Pages